ordina-jworks/ordina-jworks.github.io/_posts/2021-02-17-Out-With-The-Old.md

 [In a past thought](https://evolute.be/thoughts/disruption.html){:target="_blank" rel="noopener noreferrer"} I pointed out the dangers of technical debt that could lead to disruption by neglect.
 But within the space of the new developments budget there dwells an even more esoteric beast.
 This beast is called innovation.
-All too often Peter Drucker’s mantra “Innovate or Die” resounds in the hallowed halls of upper management, but to see it in practice is a different matter.
+All too often, Peter Drucker’s mantra “Innovate or Die” resounds in the hallowed halls of upper management, but to see it in practice is a different matter.

 It is the job of the architect tasked with innovation to determine a framework consisting of processes and tools to support the various stakeholders (either individuals and/or teams) that are working within this context.
 Depending on the level at which the architect can steer innovation initiatives, any number of mechanisms can be devised.
 The framework you create should be aligned with the particularities of those stakeholders, and as such an understanding of their motivations and skillsets forms its foundation.

-As with any major initiative one of the success factors is management sponsorship.
+As with any major initiative, one of the success factors is management sponsorship.
 In order to properly tackle innovation from a leadership perspective, the manager must first determine the type of leader best suits the needs.
 The primary focus of a manager concerned with innovation is to weigh the freedom to pursue innovation (or fostering the creativity of talent) versus establishing the internal controls needed to keep the innovation process grounded and avoid chaos.
 Taking note of the research done in 2019 by Deborah Ancona and Kate Isaacs, both researchers at the MIT Sloan School of Management, most innovative or “nimble” leaders can be categorized as one of these categories: